Sylius/Sylius/docs/customization/flash.rst

     You can create different files for different locales (languages).
 For example ``flashes.pl.yml`` should hold only polish flashes, as they will be visible when the current locale is ``PL``.
 Check :doc:`Locales </book/locales>` docs for more information.

-3. In this file configure the desired flash key and give it a translation.
+2. In this file configure the desired flash key and give it a translation.

-If you would like to change the flash message while creating a new Taxon, you will need to configure the flash under the ``sylius.taxon.update`` key:
+If you would like to change the flash message while updating a Taxon, you will need to configure the flash under the ``sylius.taxon.update`` key:

 .. code-block:: yaml